 Pokhara Nepal – To Live

 I could live in Pokhara, it’s a town we enjoy immensely.
+If I were thinking of moving to Nepal living in Pokhara would probably be my choice, either as a digital nomad base or longer-term.
 We’ve visited before and after the earthquake and in winter and summer, it’s always good.
 We hope you enjoy Pokhara.
 If you found our guide useful we cover dozens of places and treks in Nepal.
 Maybe head back to our main Nepal Travel Guide or check out Things To Do in Kathmandu.
 Be sure to read our post on gear for trekking in Nepal.
 We don’t want you to waste your money on stuff you may not need.